sfxcchukwulobe/github-events/README.md

 ## Requirements:
-You are provided with the implementation of the Event model.
+You are provided with the implementation of the Event entity.
 The REST service must expose the `/events` endpoint, which allows for managing the collection of event records in the following way:

 `POST` request to `/events` :
 * creates a new event